dakotarawlings/dakota_data_science_projects/tool_image_classification/README.md

 </p>

 * Created flask API endpoint to estimate a price based on input features
-* Wrote a full stack web application in HTML, CSS, and JavaScript which takes in user input, calls the flask API, and displays the predicted tool class
+* Wrote a full stack web application from scratch in HTML, CSS, and JavaScript which takes in user input, calls the flask API, and displays the predicted tool class
 * Hosted the web application on Heroku: https://sb-house-price-estimator.herokuapp.com/

 ## Future Work